Rogdham/pyzstd/README.rst

 The API is similar to Python's bz2/lzma/zlib module.

-Includes zstd v1.4.9 source code, can also dynamically link to zstd library provided by system, and has a CFFI implementation that can work with PyPy, see `this note <https://pyzstd.readthedocs.io/en/latest/#build-pyzstd>`_.
+Includes zstd v1.4.9 source code, can also dynamically link to zstd library provided by system, and has a CFFI implementation that can work with PyPy, see `this note <https://pyzstd.readthedocs.io/en/latest/#build-pyzstd>`_ for details.

 Links